-After determining whether you qualify for government-sponsored student loans that generally offer more favorable terms, you may want to consider credit-based loans to help pay direct and indirect college expenses.
+After determining whether you qualify for government-sponsored student loans, some students consider credit-based loans to help pay direct and indirect college expenses.

-You and your family must apply for credit-based loans directly with lenders.
-Calculated financial eligibility is not required for approval, but applicants must meet credit and other eligibility requirements set by individual lenders.
-You may choose to borrow from any lender without penalty.
+You and your family apply for the credit-based loans directly with lenders.
+Applicants must meet credit and other eligibility requirements set by individual lenders.
 Before taking out any credit-based loan, we urge you and your family to compare information and terms carefully.